In shadow of pandemic, Danish queen marks 50 years on throne

-COPENHAGEN, Denmark — Denmark’s Queen Margrethe marked her 50 years on the throne of Europe’s oldest ruling monarchy Friday, with some of the planned festivities postponed for September due to the pandemic.
+COPENHAGEN — Denmark’s Queen Margrethe II marked her 50 years on the throne of Europe’s oldest ruling monarchy Friday, with some of the planned festivities postponed for September due to the pandemic.

 The outbreak, which also stopped public celebrations for the popular monarch’s 80th birthday in 2020, forced several guests to stay away from the two-day celebrations.
 They included Margrethe’s younger sister, former Queen Anne-Marie of Greece whose husband has tested positive for COVID-19.
 The Greek monarchy was abolished in the 1970s.